 Take the soup off the heat (this will keep it from being too hot) and add the cheese by handfuls while whisking vigorously.
 Continue until it all is added and melted.

 Tip: Move the pot back onto the heat if the cheese isn’t melting quickly.
 You’re trying to keep in the Goldilocks zone of not too hot and not too cold.

 Add the milk or cream and bring the soup back to a simmer.
 Crumble up about half the bacon, add in, and give it a stir.

 Serve with more bacon crumbles and croutons to top the soup.

 Recommendation: Make my Olive Oil Fried Croutons.
 These croutons are crispy/chewy and seriously awesome.

 We need to talk about melting the cheese.
-You really don’t want to break your cheese in a cheese soup.
-Which is all about the cheese.
+Which can be fussy and break or glop.
+Both of these are bad!
 So, I have a few tips:

 If you try my recipe for Bacon Cheddar Soup, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.